thewooniverse/learning_scripts/AI_studies/practice_projects/tele_gpt/README.md

 /clear_chat_history - clears the context / chat history completely
 /set_model - allows user to use different chat models /set_temp - allows user to change the temperature (0-1).

-/chat_history "query" - returns the documents and queries and response from the persistent chat history that best match the query
 /set_system_message - sets system message / instructions to the bot